 The Library has a variety of fiction materials in the main stacks which are generally denoted by call numbers that begin with the letter P. There is also a "Popular Reading" section near the Mezzanine which has a variety of fiction, science fiction, mystery, and non-fiction materials for general reading.

-The Arbur collection has many science fiction books which may be read in the LRC 111.
-The library also supports a collection of "honor books" on the second floor of the LRC.
+The library also houses a Book Share in the LRC Lobby.
 These books may be used and returned without checking them out.
-Donations are accepted at the Circulation desk.
 The Klamath County Library also has a large fiction and popular reading collection.

-In Wilsonville, when you send to print, It will automatically start printing.
+At Portland-Metro, when you send a document to print, It will automatically start printing.